Logistics Meaning and Definition

 4. Reverse Logistics

-2. Curb variances in logistics services.
+• Minimize variances in logistics service.

 Importance of Logistics Management

-Logistics plays a crucial role in the operational efficiency and success of any business.
+It plays a crucial role in the operational efficiency and success of any business.
 It involves the integration of information flow, material handling, production, packaging, transportation, warehousing, security, and much more.
 Here are five key areas where it is paramount:

 1. Customer Satisfaction